Jaime-Analytics/Hospitality-Revenue-Guest-Behavior-Dashboard-/README.md

 ### **SQL Exploration & Cleaning**

-I started by loading the dataset into SQL Server to understand its structure and quality.
+The dataset was loaded into SQL Server to assess structure and quality.

 Tasks included: